hdShang/arxiv-daily/docs/cs-AI/2025-05-06/papers/250503475v2-am-elo-a-stable-framework-for-arena-based-llm-evaluation.md

 ---
 layout: default
-title: am-ELO: A Stable Framework for Arena-based LLM Evaluation
+title: "am-ELO: A Stable Framework for Arena-based LLM Evaluation"
 ---

 # am-ELO: A Stable Framework for Arena-based LLM Evaluation